WoltjenLab/MHcut/README.md

 - *guidesNoNMH*: the number of guides that have no nested MH.
 - *guidesMinNMH*: the number of nested MH for the guide which have the least amount of nested MH.
 - *max2cutsDist*: the distance between the two unique cuts the furthest from each other. *NA* if *pamUniq*<2.
-- *maxInDelphiFreqmESC*,*maxInDelphiFreqU2OS*,*maxInDelphiFreqHEK293*,*maxInDelphiFreqHCT116*,*maxInDelphiFreqK562*: the maximum frequency predicted by inDelphi for this exact deletion (across all the unique cuts) for different cell types.
+- *maxInDelphiFreqmESC*,*maxInDelphiFreqU2OS*,*maxInDelphiFreqHEK293*,*maxInDelphiFreqHCT116*,*maxInDelphiFreqK562*: the maximum frequency predicted by inDelphi for this exact deletion for different cell types.
+- *maxInDelphiFreqMean* the maximum average frequency predicted by inDelphi for this exact deletion (average across the different cell types).

 ### The "guide" file

 Named `PREFIX-guides.tsv`, the "guide" file has one line per protospacer.
 This means that the same variant can be present several times if several valid PAM cuts are available.
-Only valid protospacers are returned, i.e. between micro-homologies and unique in the genome.

 Currently the columns of the output are the same as for the "variant" file with the following additional columns:

-- *protospacer* the sequence of the protospacer.
+- *protospacer*/*protoStrand* the sequence and strand of the protospacer.
 - *pamSeq* the PAM.
 - *mm0* the number of position in the genome where the sequence align with no mismatches.
-- *mm1* the number of position in the genome where the sequence align with 1 mismatches.
-- *mm2* the number of position in the genome where the sequence align with 2 mismatches.
 - *m1Dist1* and *m1Dist2*: the distance between the PAM cut the left or right stretch of perfect match, respectively.
 - *mhDist1* and *mhDist2*: the distance between the PAM cut the left or right micro-homology, respectively.
 - *nbNMH* the number of nested MH.